eugenetaranov/clover/README.md

 ---
 Clover is a tool for testing infrastructure code on isolated platform.
 ---
 It was heavily inspired by test-kitchen, just better :) - no ruby gems, allows multiple config files in the same directory, file sharing, custom shell provisioners..
 Currently it supports [ansible](https://www.ansible.com) as provisioner and [goss](https://github.com/aelsabbahy/goss) as verifier.
-Currently support is limited to centos 7, expect more distros soon.

 ### Dependencies
-- python 3+
 - vagrant
-- python libraries specified in requirements.txt

 ### Quick start
 1. Run `git clone <clover repo>`, cd into clover